hanglu-gif/hanglu-gif.github.io/_pages/life.md

 author_profile: true
 ---

-Outside of research, I value activities that keep me curious, grounded, and open-minded.
+Outside of research, I enjoy activities that keep me curious, grounded, and open-minded.

 - 🎹 **Piano** — learning to appreciate structure, rhythm, and disciplined practice.
 - 🌊 **Diving** — exploring unfamiliar environments with calmness and control.